GabeScott/standard-works-vault/General Conference/2014 April - Love—the Essence of the Gospel.md

 After transporting the boy to Juneau, the flight headed for Seattle, now hours behind schedule.
 Not one passenger complained, even though most of them would miss appointments and connecting flights.
 In fact, as the minutes and hours ticked by, they took up a collection, raising a considerable sum for the boy and his family.

-As the flight was about to land in Seattle, the passengers broke into a cheer when the pilot announced that he had received word by radio that the boy was going to be all right.7
+As the flight was about to land in Seattle, the passengers broke into a cheer when the pilot announced that he had received word by radio that the boy was going to be all right.[^7]

-To my mind come the words of the scripture: “Charity is the pure love of Christ, ... and whoso is found possessed of it at the last day, it shall be well with him.”8
+To my mind come the words of the scripture: “Charity is the pure love of Christ, … and whoso is found possessed of it at the last day, it shall be well with him.”[^8]

 Brothers and sisters, some of our greatest opportunities to demonstrate our love will be within the walls of our own homes.
 Love should be the very heart of family life, and yet sometimes it is not.
 There can be too much impatience, too much arguing, too many fights, too many tears.
-Lamented President Gordon B. Hinckley: “Why is it that the [ones] we love [most] become so frequently the targets of our harsh words?
-Why is it that [we] sometimes speak as if with daggers that cut to the quick?”9 The answers to these questions may be different for each of us, and yet the bottom line is that the reasons do not matter.
+Lamented President Gordon B. Hinckley: “Why is it that the \[ones\] we love \[most\] become so frequently the targets of our harsh words?
+Why is it that \[we\] sometimes speak as if with daggers that cut to the quick?”[^9] The answers to these questions may be different for each of us, and yet the bottom line is that the reasons do not matter.
 If we would keep the commandment to love one another, we must treat each other with kindness and respect.

 Of course there will be times when discipline needs to be meted out.
-Let us remember, however, the counsel found in the Doctrine and Covenants—namely, that when it is necessary for us to reprove another, we afterward show forth an increase of love.10
+Let us remember, however, the counsel found in the Doctrine and Covenants—namely, that when it is necessary for us to reprove another, we afterward show forth an increase of love.[^10]

 I would hope that we would strive always to be considerate and to be sensitive to the thoughts and feelings and circumstances of those around us.
 Let us not demean or belittle.
 Rather, let us be compassionate and encouraging.
 We must be careful that we do not destroy another person’s confidence through careless words or actions.